bool3max/discord_bot/README.md

 	Run 'sudo npm install' to fetch all dependencies

-	Run 'npm run init' to compile the src directory for the first time
+	Run 'npm run init' to compile the src directory for the first time, and also create a bot_config.json file in ./build

-	In ./build create a file called bot_config.json.
-Make it an object containing 2 properties. `bot_token`, the token for your bot, and `wss_port`, an integer of the port for the websocket server (only necessary if you wish to use the wss)
+    Go into build/bot_config.json.
+Make it an object containing 2 properties. `bot_token`, the token for your bot, and `wss_port`, an integer of the port for the websocket server (only necessary if you wish to use the wss, currenty WIP)

 	From there you can run 'npm run babel' to run a watcher on the src directory (instead of having to use 'npm run init' every single time)